Injured Spouse vs Innocent Spouse Checklist

 The IRS decides your case based on which remedy you need and whether you knew or should have known about the problem.
 Everything hinges on that determination: file the wrong form, and you lose leverage; miss the deadline, and you lose the right entirely.

-The IRS begins by examining your filing status and determining who actually earned the income.
+The IRS begins by examining your filing status and determining who is actually entitled to the income.
 If a refund was issued and the IRS is offsetting it, the injured spouse is on the correct path, and this is the fastest remedy.

 If the debt stems from unreported income or false deductions your spouse concealed, the innocent spouse is the only remedy that applies.

 Most taxpayers ignore the difference entirely and file whichever form they find first.
-This causes denials because the IRS requires the correct form for your specific situation, and using the wrong one can waive your right to use the correct one later.
+This can result in denials because the IRS requires the correct form for your specific situation, and using the incorrect one can waive your right to use the correct one later.

 Understanding Relief Deadlines